hughesbrayden/hughesbrayden/README.md

 - Within my repository, you will find:

-1. Chatbot UI - A chatbot UI that I am building using React with the goal of having a template to interact with LLMs.
+1. Chatbot Interface - A chatbot UI that I am building using React with the goal of having a template to interact with LLMs.